TurboWarp/extensions/docs/SharkPool/Tune-Shark-V3.md

 🎛️ set [highpass v] of sound [MySound] to frequency (400) peak (10) ::#666666
 ```

-Highpass: Filters out lower frequencies _below_ a specified cutoff, allowing higher frequencies to pass through.
+Highpass: Filters out lower frequencies *below* a specified cutoff, allowing higher frequencies to pass through.

-Lowpass: Filters out higher frequencies _above_ a specified cutoff, allowing lower frequencies to pass through.
+Lowpass: Filters out higher frequencies *above* a specified cutoff, allowing lower frequencies to pass through.

-Parameters | What they Do
+Parameters | What They Do
 --- | ---
 frequency | cutoff frequency for the filter (Hz)
 peak | resonance at the cutoff frequency